Geology of Snowdonia National Park: Overview

 The bedrock geology of Snowdonia is largely formed from a sequence of sedimentary and igneous rocks originating during the early Palaeozoic (the Cambrian, Ordovician and Silurian periods, lasting between 539 and 419 million years ago).
 The Cambrian and Ordovician rocks accumulated largely on the Avalon terrane, a piece of the Earth's crust which was involved in the Caledonian Orogeny roughly 490–390 million years ago, a long drawn-out continental collision which resulted in their being intensely faulted and folded and subjected to low-grade metamorphism.

 Deposition of sedimentary rocks continued in the Snowdonia district through the Silurian period during and after the collision which produced the new continent of Laurussia.

-During the Cambrian and Ordovician, sandstones and mudstones were laid down within the Welsh Basin, a relatively shallow marginal area of a broader and deeper ocean known as Iapetus, which lay to the north.
+During the Cambrian and Ordovician, sandstones and mudstones were laid down within the Welsh Basin, a relatively shallow marginal area of a broader and deeper ocean known as the Iapetus Ocean, which lay to the north.
 Variations in water depth over this time, related both to crustal extension and to the growth and decline of a south polar ice-sheet, gave rise to changes in conditions of deposition and hence a varying rock sequence.

 Volcanic activity began in the Ordovician period as ocean crust was subducted to the northwest of Snowdonia and continued into the early Silurian until continental collision had ceased.
 The nature of the volcanism and hence the character of both extrusive and intrusive igneous rocks varied over time.

 Most of Snowdonia is thought to have remained as land during the succeeding few hundred million years before being submerged during the Jurassic period though, with one marginal exception, no rocks dating from the Devonian onwards remain.
 Cardigan Bay developed as a depositional basin during the Mesozoic and some of those sediments are recorded within Snowdonia's boundaries, albeit concealed at depth.

 Many of the formations and groups recorded within Snowdonia are not laterally extensive and so the full sequence described below is not present in its entirety in any one area.
 Various authors have applied different names to the rock strata of the area over time to an extent that is potentially confusing.
 The early Ordovician 'Nant Ffrancon' label for example has enjoyed both formation and group status at different times whereas it is currently classed as a subgroup.